Ford Heights, IL, plane crash leaves pilot seriously hurt; Frankfort man, 70, later dies

 RELATED: Rockford plane crash: Small aircraft burned after impact shortly after takeoff, FAA says; 1 dead

-The northbound and southbound ramp to Lincoln Highway were closed at approximately 5:50 p.m. for the investigation, state police said.
+The northbound and southbound ramps to Lincoln Highway were closed at approximately 5:50 p.m.
+Tuesday for the investigation, state police said.

 Rush hour traffic Wednesday morning could be affected, as the plane wreckage remains on the side of the roadway.